PDV (Value Added Tax) in Croatia

 On each receipt or invoice issued, the company must include the amount of tax.
 Be sure to pay attention to this detail when purchasing.

 Let’s say you’re moving from Austria to Croatia and are carrying a lot of things over the border.
 You don’t have to fear paying taxes.
-When relocating a person from abroad, you are entitled to tax exemption on personal items in accordance with customs regulations.
+When relocating from abroad, you are entitled to tax exemption on personal items in accordance with customs regulations.

-If you only pass goods through Croatia, then you do not have to pay VAT as the rules of the final destination apply.
+If you only pass goods through Croatia, you do not have to pay VAT as the rules of the final destination apply.

 VAT is a system used by many of the world’s nations and has a different name in each country.
-In Albania it’s TVSH (Tatimi mbi Vleren e Shtuar), in Turkey it’s KDV (Katma deger vergisi), in Singapore it’s GST (Goods and Services Tax), and in neighboring BIH and Montenegro it’s also called VAT (Value Added Tax).
+In Albania, it’s TVSH (Tatimi mbi Vleren e Shtuar), in Turkey, it’s KDV (Katma deger vergisi), in Singapore, it’s GST (Goods and Services Tax), and in neighboring BIH and Montenegro, it’s also called VAT (Value Added Tax).
 In the United States, it is Sales Tax and varies by state and city.